Bayesian Prompt Learning for Image-Language Model Generalization: Related Work

-\textbf{Prompting in Vision and Language models.} Research on prompt learning for vision-language models have been largely inspired by prior work within NLP.
-Similar to e.g. \citet{li2021prefix}, \coop \citep{zhou2022learning} proposes a prompt learning method that optimizes unified or class specific prompts in the continuous space through back-propagation.
-While \coop obtains good accuracy on downstream tasks, it negatively affects the generalization ability to new unseen classes. \cocoop \citep{zhou2022conditional} extends \coop and partially bridges the generalization gap by generating instance-specific prompt residuals through a conditioning mechanism dependent on the visual data.
-ProGrad~\citep{zhu2022prompt} shares the same goal as \cocoop of bridging the generalization gap, but instead proposes to match the gradient of the prompt to the general knowledge of the CLIP model to prevent prompt tuning from forgetting the general knowledge learned from the foundation model.
-Alternative directions consist of test-time prompt tuning~\citep{testtimept_neurips22}, where consistency across multiple views is used as the supervisory signal, and unsupervised prompt learning~\citep{unsup_prompt22}, where a pseudo-labelling strategy is proposed instead to obtain the labels needed to drive the prompt learning.
-Perhaps the most similar work to ours is~\citet{lu2022prompt}.
-In this work, the authors use an ensemble of prompts and model their distribution within the language embedding space, with optimization seeking to minimize the negative log-likelihood with respect to the corresponding visual embedding.
-Unlike ours, their method relies on hand-crafted rules to define the prompt ensemble, thus still relying on the effectiveness of hand-crafted designs.
-The number of learnable prompts is also pre-defined, potentially offering sub-optimal coverage of an NLP concept.
-Finally, it is not clear how to apply their strategy within the context of conditional prompt learning.
-We believe that modelling the input prompt space rather than relying on a fixed number of templates is a more powerful and flexible approach.
-We provide empirical evidence of the superiority of our approach in the experiments.
+\textbf{Prompt learning in image and language.} Zhou \etal \cite{zhou2022learning} propose Context Optimization (CoOp), a prompt learner for CLIP, which optimizes prompts in the continuous space through back-propagation.
+The work demonstrates the benefit of prompt learning over prompt engineering.
+While \coop obtains good accuracy on prompts seen during training, it has difficulty generalizing to unseen prompts.
+It motivated Zhou \etal to introduce Conditional Context Optimization (CoCoOp) \cite{zhou2022conditional}.
+It generates instance-specific prompt residuals through a conditioning mechanism dependent on the image data, which generalizes better.
+ProGrad by Zhu \etal~\cite{zhu2022prompt} also strives to bridge the generalization gap by matching the gradient of the prompt to the general knowledge of the CLIP model to prevent forgetting.
+Alternative directions consist of test-time prompt learning~\cite{testtimept_neurips22}, where consistency across multiple views is the supervisory signal, and unsupervised prompt learning~\cite{unsup_prompt22}, where a pseudo-labeling strategy drives the prompt learning.
+More similar to ours is ProDA by Lu \etal~\cite{lu2022prompt}, who propose an ensemble of a fixed number of hand-crafted prompts and model the distribution exclusively within the language embedding.
+Conversely, we prefer to model the input prompt space rather than relying on a fixed number of templates, as it provides us with a mechanism to cover the prompt space by sampling.
+Moreover, our approach is not limited to unconditional prompt learning from the language embedding, but like Zhou \etal \cite{zhou2022conditional}, also allows for prompt learning conditioned on an image.